awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 The routing profile for the agent\.

 **Scheduled**  <a name="scheduled-real-time"></a>
 Count of customers in the queue for which there is a callback scheduled\.
+To learn how this is different from In queue contacts in a callback scenario, see [How Initial Delay Affects Scheduled and In Queue Metrics](scheduled-vs-inqueue.md)\.

 **SL *X***  <a name="service-level-real-time"></a>
 Percentage of contacts removed from the queue between 0 and *X* seconds after being added to it \(Service Level\)\.
 A contact is removed from the queue when one of the following occurs: an agent answers the call, the customer abandons the call, or the customer requests a call back\.
 The possible values for *X* are: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.